 In Dublin, even to this day, Father Joe does not smoke while praying, and Father Seamus prays while smoking: each having gotten the answer to the question they asked.

 Beware of scales that don’t measure what they appear to

-It is very common for researchers, trying to measure people’s attitudes, to use a scale that allows people to say they “neither agree nor disagree.”
+It is very common for researchers, trying to measure people’s attitudes, to use survey question design that allows people to say they “neither agree nor disagree.”
 This, unfortunately, renders the statement useless.
 The problem is a variation on the conundrum of comparing apples and oranges.

-The problem that results is serious.
-If we want to use the attitudes to create a segmentation, or for modeling drivers of choice, or just about anything that isn’t purely descriptive, we are assuming linearity—that everyone’s answers are somewhere along a continuum.
+We then run into serious problems if we want to use the resulting attitudes to create a segmentation, or for modeling drivers of choice, or just about anything that isn’t purely descriptive.
+We are assuming linearity that everyone’s answers are somewhere along a continuum.
 But when you have an answer that is off the continuum, you’ve gutted that assumption.

 If you were making apple sauce, would you throw in a fish?
 I doubt it.
-It shouldn’t happen with agree/disagree statements either.
+It shouldn’t happen with agree/disagree statements in a survey either.

 “Neither agree nor disagree” is also a vacuously vague response.
 What does it tell you?
 Nothing, except that the respondent chose not to stay on the continuum.